 Welcome to the section of the site where you can find out what you need to know about adopting a collie how we assess dogs in our care and of course find details of all the dogs we have for rehoming.
 Unless mentioned otherwise, all the dogs we rescue are here at our rescue centre in Staffordshire.

-The links, left will take you to all the areas that will hopefully answer all your questions about our rehoming process.
 For information on opening hours or our address, please follow the links to About Us

 The dogs we have can change quickly, often on a daily basis.
 Our website is updated automatically as things change so is as up to date as we can keep it.
 However, if you are interested in a particular dog and perhaps travelling a long distance you might wish to contact us the day prior to your visit.
 Subscribing to one or more of our email newsletter lists will keep you updated on new arrivals as they are admitted.